AsahiLinux/docs/docs/project/faq.md

 See the website for instructions: https://asahilinux.org/

+## Can I install Asahi Linux from an external macOS installation?

+[No](https://github.com/AsahiLinux/asahi-installer/issues/250).
+It is necessary to keep an *internal* macOS installation to install Asahi Linux, update/repair m1n1 and resize active Asahi Linux installations.

 ## How do I uninstall / clean up a failed installation?

 There is no automated uninstaller, but see [Partitioning cheatsheet](../sw/partitioning-cheatsheet.md) to learn how to delete the partitions manually.